bgamari/ghc-wiki-import/simd/implementation/old.md

+**This page is obsolete**.
+Please see the [top-level SIMD project page](simd) for further details.

 ## Vector computing

-This page is to collect notes about adding vector instructions to GHC.  **It's probably largely out of date, so proceed with caution.
-Preferably merge any useful info and delete this page.**  See [the master page](simd-llvm).
+This page is to collect notes about adding vector instructions to GHC.